wp-plugins/wp-songbook/readme.txt

 == Changelog ==

+= 1.0.3 =
+*Fixed some language bugs
+*Added settings and guide links to the plugins page
 = 1.0.2 =
 *Im very sorry for that troubles I made you.
 Now it shouldn't happen anymore.
 Hope :)
 = 1.0.1 =